mbecker-databay/ILIAS/src/DomainLevelAPI/README.md

 }
 ```

 This is easy stuff, there is a single public method "handle", it takes your request object and executes.
-At this point we do not add additional checkings.
-This is due to the incoming request object being your code and immutable, vetted value-object already, it's not coming from userland.
+The security/validation will be called before.
 You should see to catching all sorts of exceptions here, so your response object always comes back, even if it's transmitting word of an exception that happened.

 ## The Response Object